Concrete Repair Made Easy: DIY Fixes With Quikrete

 First, rub a wire brush over the flaking concrete to loosen all damaged concrete.
 If needed, use the tip of a trowel to pry up loose sections of the flaked concrete.

-Sweep away all loose particles and dust, and dampen the surface, prior to applying vinyl concrete patcher.
+Sweep away all loose particles and dust, and dampen the surface before applying the vinyl concrete patcher.
 Use a trowel to apply the concrete patcher.
 Feather-edge the patching mixture out onto the surrounding concrete to create a smooth repair.

 Apply the patcher in quarter-inch layers.
 If the hole is deeper than a quarter-inch, apply the patcher in stages, allowing each layer to cure for several days before applying the next layer.